dreameddeath/couchbase-testing/core/core-helper/README.md

 TODO
 ------------------
 ###features
-- Management auto generation of the rest layer
+- ~~Management auto generation of the rest layer~~
+- Unit testing of generated rest layer
 - Refactor of views exposure (and self discovery)
+- Exposition of ElasticSearch